Stefan Todorović (basketball)

-Stefan Todorović (Стефан Тодоровић; born 4 December 2002) is a Serbian professional basketball player for Maine Celtics of the NBA G League.
+Stefan Todorović (Стефан Тодоровић; born 4 December 2002) is a Serbian professional basketball player for Ilirija of the Slovenian League and the ABA League.
 He played college basketball for the SMU Mustangs, San Francisco Dons, and Pepperdine Waves.

 Professional career

-Maine Celtics (2025–present)
+Maine Celtics (2025–2026)

-On 25 October 2025, Todorović was selected with the seventh overall pick by the Motor City Cruise in the 2025 NBA G League draft.
+On October 25, 2025, Todorović was selected with the seventh overall pick by the Motor City Cruise in the 2025 NBA G League draft.
 However, he was traded to the Maine Celtics later that same day in exchange for a 2027 NBA G League first-round pick.

+In November 2025, Todorovic was officially named to the Maine Celtics opening night roster.

+Ilirija (2026–present)

+On August 11, 2026, Todorović signed with Ilirija of the Slovenian League and the ABA League.

 National team career

 He represented the Serbia U19 national team at the 2021 FIBA Under-19 Basketball World Cup.
 Over five tournament games, Todorović averaged 3.8 points and 2.2 rebounds per game.